 Whilst transferring shares to your spouse or civil partner is unlikely to trigger a Capital Gains Tax liability, your other half may have to pay dividend tax on the dividend income they receive from the company.

-If the dividend payments are within their annual dividend allowance (£1,000 for 2023/24) and tax-free Personal Allowance (£12,570 for 2023/24), no tax will be due.
-Above this sum, they will be liable to pay dividend tax in accordance with their Income Tax band.
+If the dividend payments are within their annual dividend allowance (£500) and tax-free Personal Allowance (£12,570), no tax will be due.
+Above these allowances, they will be liable to pay dividend tax in accordance with their Income Tax band.

 Your spouse or partner will be required to register for Self Assessment to report their dividend income and pay any tax due to HMRC.